UAS Wildland Fire Collaborative

 How it works

 The pilot does what they already do.
 The pipeline takes it from there.
+The map that lands on the receiving team's desk carries the pilot's logo.

 -